-A summary of the University's operating expenses by natural classification for the years ended June 30, 2021 and 2022 is shown below.
-Overall, total operating expenses decreased approximately \$0.4 million, or 0.27%, in fiscal year 2022 compared to the previous fiscal year.
-As reflected in the chart below, compensation and benefits decreased \$3 million or 4.37%, this was largely due to the net pension and OPEB liability decrease attributable to fringe benefits.
-Goods and services decreased by \$1.2 million, or 4.35%.
-The University has utilized efficiencies wherever possible in procuring goods and services and has been selective in travel opportunities, which contributed to the slight decrease in goods and services expenditures over fiscal year 2021.
-There was a large increase in scholarship and fellowship expenses of \$8.9 million, or 162.16%, due almost entirely to the issuance of HEERF emergency assistance grants to students in July 2021.
-The \$6.5 million, or 21.66%, decrease in plant and equipment was partially due to the revision of the housing lease payment schedule at the close of fiscal year 2022 which decreased the payments due in fiscal year 2022 by \$3.4 million in response to the lasting effects of the pandemic on auxiliary services.
-Additionally, during fiscal year 2022 the University resumed Auxiliary recoveries, which decreased Operation and Maintenance - Plant by \$1.2 million and lastly, due to cost saving efforts across the university, overall spending on supplies and services chargable to Operation and Maintenance - Plant decreased by \$1.4 million from fiscal year 2021 to fiscal year 2022.
+A summary of the University's operating expenses by natural classification for the years ended June 30, 2022 and 2023, is shown below.
+Overall, total operating expenses increased approximately \$2.7 million, or 1.93%, in fiscal year 2023 compared to the previous fiscal year.
+As reflected in the chart below, compensation and benefits increased \$3.5 million or 5.38%, this was due mainly to the Commonwealth mandated compensation increase of 5 percent.
+Goods and services increased by \$3.9 million, or 14.98%.
+Utilizing the increased state appropriations, the University has strategically deployed those funds to obtain goods and services that promote the mission of the university, which contributed to the increase in goods and services expenditures over fiscal year 2022.
+There was a large decrease in scholarship and fellowship expenses of \$7.3 million, or 50.74%, due almost entirely to the HEERF emergency assistance grants recorded in fiscal year 2022.
+The \$1.6 million, or 6.97%, increase in plant and equipment was due to increased maintenance performed due to receipt of maintenance reserve funds from the Commonwealth.
+Depreciation and amortization expense increased \$1.0 million due to the implementation of GASB Statement 96, SBITAs.

-A summary of the University's operating expenses by functional classification for the years ended June 30, 2021 and 2022 is shown below.
+A summary of the University's operating expenses by functional classification for the years ended June 30, 2022, and 2023, is shown below.